Book San Luis Reservoir Fishing Trip

 The San Luis Reservoir is a joint venture between the Central Valley Project and the California State Water Project.

-The fifth-largest California reservoir in, San Luis Reservoir Ca be found just 10 miles west of Los Banos in Merced County.
-It was a wise decision to construct this Central valley project because it caught the winter flows that were constantly lost to the Pacific.
+The fifth-largest reservoir in California, San Luis Reservoir, is located just 10 miles west of Los Banos in Merced County.
+It was a wise decision to construct this Central Valley project because it caught the winter flows that were constantly lost to the Pacific.

-If you are interested in discovering more about the reservoir’s rich history, you can visit the Romero visitor center.
+If you are interested in learning more about the reservoir’s rich history, you can visit the Romero Visitor Center.

 San Luis Reservoir General Information